Miniversal deformations of pairs of symmetric matrices under congruence: Miniversal deformations of pairs of symmetric matrices

+{ It is sufficient to construct miniversal deformations for all canonical pairs of matrices; i.e., for all direct sums} of the pairs \eqref{can}--\eqref{can3}, since each pair of symmetric matrices is congruent to its canonical form, see Lemma \ref{lkh}.

-be a canonical pair of symmetric complex matrices for congruence, in which $X_1,\dots,X_t$ are pairs of the form \eqref{can}--\eqref{can3}.
-Its simplest miniversal deformation can be taken in the form $(A,B)_{\text{\rm can}} +{\cal D}$ in which ${\cal D}$ is a $(0,*)$ matrix pair (the stars denote independent parameters, up to symmetry, see Remark \ref{indep} ) whose matrices are partitioned into blocks conformally to the decomposition \eqref{gto}:
+\begin{theorem} Let $(A,B)_{\text{\rm \rm can}}$ be a canonical pair of symmetric complex matrices \eqref{kus}.
+A simplest miniversal deformation of $(A,B)_{\text{\rm can}}$ can be taken in the form $(A,B)_{\text{\rm can}} +{\cal D}$ in which ${\cal D}$ is a pair of $(0,*)$ matrices (the stars denote independent parameters, up to symmetry, see also Remark \ref{indep}) whose matrices are partitioned into blocks conformally to the decomposition of $(A,B)_{\text{\rm can}}$, see \eqref{grsd}, and the blocks of ${\cal D}$ are defined, in the notation \eqref{lhsd}, as follows: